 The Treaty of Versailles, initially created to keep peace in Europe and ensure that another war like World War I wouldn’t happen again, had in fact, backfired and spiraled the world down into a deeper, bloodier battle.
 The treaty discriminated strongly against Germany, with the loss of territories, military restrictions, economic reparations, and the War Guilt Clause.
 It caused humiliation and anger within Germany, and led to Hitler and the Nazi Party coming to power.
 World War II was not only started by Adolf Hitler and Germany, but had a lot to do with the humiliation that Germany felt when the terms for the Treaty of Versailles were laid down.
 The harsh terms of the Treaty of Versailles may be indirectly related to the cause of World War II, but nonetheless was a huge factor in starting the war.

-... a devastating environment within Germany that led to the creation of a monster of German aggression that the Treaty was attempting to stop forever.
+...
 The restrictions that were placed on Germany led to economic collapse, a pitiful government, despair, and humiliation.
-The environment that the Treaty of Versailles created in Germany bred Hitler and his Nazi party, and made it all that much easier for him to amass a large fallowing.
+The environment that the Treaty of Versailles created in Germany bred Hitler and his Nazi party, and made it all that much easier for him to amass a large following.
 If the delegations at the Paris Peace Conference had been more concerned with promoting future peace, rather than punishing Germany, World War II may have been avoided, however it lent itself to the inevitability of World War II because it gave Germany a reason to rebel against the rest of the world, and had no measures to stop it when it did.
 The Treaty of Versailles blatant mishandling of Germany led directly to the onset of World War II.

 The Treaty of Versailles had many faults that were prominent to leading to World War I. When negotiating the treaty between January and June 1919 in Paris, Germans had almost no part of it, they weren’t allowed a voice.
 The treaty included 15 parts and 440 articles, which were put so that Germany can ever recuperate from the war.
 Part II specified Germany’s new boundaries, giving territories away to other countries Eupen-Malmedy to Belgium, Alsace-Lorraine back to France, eastern districts to